Download and install uLisp

 AVR-Nano version

-Download the AVR-Nano version for AVR platforms with 32 or 48 Kbytes of program memory, such as the Arduino Uno, Arduino Nano, and Arduino Nano Every:
+Download the AVR-Nano version for the Arduino Uno, Arduino Nano, and Arduino Nano Every, which don't have enough program space for the AVR version:

 or get it from GitHub at https://github.com/technoblogy/ulisp.